[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Source: Unstructured data as a knowledge source | Microsoft Learn

-First, place the aggregation target Excel (same kpi-raw-data-yoy.xlsx as Route B) in a SharePoint Documents library.
+First, place the aggregation Excel (same kpi-raw-data-yoy.xlsx as Route B) in a SharePoint document library.

-• "SharePoint" inside the upper "File upload" section: A method for selecting individual files or folders on SharePoint and copying them to Dataverse.
-This does not support the Documents library used by the code interpreter.
+• "SharePoint" inside "File uploads" at the top: This copies individual files or folders from SharePoint to Dataverse.
+It does not support the Documents library for use with the code interpreter.

-• "SharePoint" in the Recommended section: Full integration via the SharePoint connector.
-For using structured data with the code interpreter, use this one in the Recommended section.
+• "SharePoint" in the recommended section: This is the full integration via the SharePoint connector.
+For structured data with the code interpreter, use this one in the recommended section.

 The SharePoint option in the file upload section is for uploading individual SharePoint files or folders to your agent.
 This option uploads a copy of the file from SharePoint to Dataverse and maintains a synchronous relationship to keep the file up to date.